-Did New Order lose money on the Blue Monday cover?
+Did New Order really lose money on the Blue Monday sleeve?

 It's reportedly the most expensive single cover of all time.
 And it was all because of a "secret message" on the cover.
 Radio X tells you how to understand what's going on.